Central Library works underway

 Bromley Council is relocating Bromley Central Library to a new site in a prime high street location at 145, High Street, formerly the ‘Top Shop’ .

-Residents will soon notice information panels set up around the former Top Shop Unit of Bromley High Street to provide protection during the works, as the site is transformed to become the home of Bromley Central Library that will open to residents in 2026.
+Residents will notice information panels are now set up around the former Top Shop Unit of Bromley High Street to provide protection during the works, as the site is transformed to become the home of Bromley Central Library that will open to residents in late 2026.
 Fado Construction have been appointed to deliver the works at the new Central Library.

-The existing library next to Churchill Theatre remains open to serve residents for the time being.
+The existing library next to Churchill Theatre remains open to serve residents until after the Summer exams, while some adjustments to the service are needed ahead of this to allow for preparations for the move to progress.
 An agreement to secure the future of the Churchill Theatre has also been reached.

 Design concepts